SpaceMadness/lunar-unity-console/README.md

 ### Enabling/Disabling Plugin

-If Lunar Mobile Console is...
+If Lunar Mobile Console is
 - _enabled_ - the plugin files would appear in your iOS/Android build: you can access the console with a multi touch gesture or from a script.
 - _disabled_ - the plugin files would **NOT** appear in your iOS/Android build: you can't access the console (multi touch gestures or API calls would be ignored).

+To
-- To disable:
+- disable:
   Window ▶ Lunar Mobile Console ▶ Disable
-- To re-enable:
+- enable:
   Window ▶ Lunar Mobile Console ▶ Enable

+For more detailed information check Wiki page: [Enabling and Disabling Lunar Mobile Console](https://github.com/SpaceMadness/lunar-unity-console/wiki/Enabling-and-Disabling-Lunar-Mobile-Console).

 ### Build System Support
 You can enable/disable the plugin from the command line (and make it a part of your build process)